aminrj/aminrj.github.io/_posts/2025-03-05-deploy-production-ready-kubernetes-cluster-with-microk8s.md

 replicaset.apps/metallb-controller-8474b54bc4   1         1         1       4d7h
 ```

-## 3. Reverse proxy with Nginx Ingress Controller
+## 3. Reverse proxy with nginx ingress controller

-Since public IPs are expansive, we don't want to have to need one for every
+Since public IPs are expensive, we don't want one for every service, so a
-service, so a reverse proxy with proper routing to the correct service is also
+reverse proxy with proper routing is also needed.
-needed.

 This is where an ingress-controller becomes handy.

 In Kubernetes, Ingress is the standard way to expose applications via a single
-extrernal IP instead of creating multiple LoadBalancer services.
+external IP instead of creating multiple LoadBalancer services.
 Without an Ingress Controller, every app would need a separate LoadBalancer
 service, consuming more IPs 😢.